City by the Sea

-City by the Sea is a 2002 American crime drama film directed by Michael Caton-Jones, starring Robert De Niro, James Franco, Eliza Dushku, Frances McDormand and William Forsythe.
+City by the Sea is a 2002 American crime drama film directed by Michael Caton-Jones, starring Robert De Niro, James Franco, Eliza Dushku, Frances McDormand, William Forsythe, and George Dzundza.
 It deals with the family problems of a wayward youth, and is set against a man trying to break free of his past.
 It is based on the story of Long Beach, New York, detective Vincent LaMarca.

 Plot

 Vincent LaMarca is a veteran New York City Police Department detective.
 When Vincent was 8 years old, his father was executed for murder because a child whom his father (also a cop but desperate for money) had kidnapped for ransom died while in his care.
 Vincent feels guilty for his father's deed, and has tried to redeem himself; he works hard as a cop despite the stigma of being the son of a murderer.
 Although he used to live in Long Beach, Vincent now lives in New York City.

 Vincent's son Joey La Marca still lives in Long Beach, but he is a homeless junkie.
 Vincent last saw Joey 14 years ago when Vincent walked out on his son and his son's mother, and went to live alone.
 He has told his current girlfriend Michelle that he has no children.

 Vincent's son Joey is implicated in a drug-related killing in Long Beach.
 Vincent is unwilling to help his son, and Michelle cannot understand why.

 Joey's girlfriend Gina is struggling to stay sober for the sake of her infant son Angelo; Joey is the father of the child.
 Gina pleads with Vincent to try to save Joey.
 Gina eventually abandons the child, leaving the toddler with Vincent.

 Vincent's police partner Reg is sympathetic to Vincent's situation and is trying to help Vincent clear Joey of the drug-related killing.
 On the basis of a tip-off, Reg and another policeman are in Long Beach searching an abandoned and ruined casino where Joey is thought to sleep, to try to take Joey for questioning.
 During the search, Reg is shot and killed.
 The second cop assumes that Joey killed Reg, and is unaware that Reg was killed by the ruthless local drug enforcer Spyder.